magic-script/magic-script-samples/sample-components-prefab/README.md

 # Purpose
-Demonstrate how to create custom React component (prefab) which can be reused.
+Demonstrate how to create a custom React component (prefab) which can be reused.